wacncontent/CustomizeTool/output/articles/sql-database/sql-database-aad-authentication.md

 - It can eliminate storing passwords by enabling integrated Windows authentication and other forms of authentication supported by Azure Active Directory.
 - Azure Active Directory authentication uses contained database users to authenticate identities at the database level.

-> [AZURE.IMPORTANT] Azure Active Directory authentication is a preview feature and is subject to the preview terms in the license agreement (e.g., the Enterprise Agreement, Microsoft Azure Agreement, or Microsoft Online Subscription Agreement), as well as any applicable [Supplemental Terms of Use for Microsoft Azure Preview](http://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+> [AZURE.IMPORTANT] Azure Active Directory authentication is a preview feature and is subject to the preview terms in the license agreement (e.g., the Enterprise Agreement, Windows Azure Agreement, or Microsoft Online Subscription Agreement), as well as any applicable [Supplemental Terms of Use for Windows Azure Preview](http://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 The configuration steps include the following procedures to configure and use Azure Active Directory authentication.